-When doing research into robo advisors and automated investment tools, there is probably a lot of terminology being thrown around that you’re not familiar with.
-Automatic Rebalancing (also known as Automated Rebalancing, Automatic Investment Rebalancing, or one of many other similar variations,) is likely one of those terms.
+When researching robo advisors and automated investment tools, there is probably a lot of terminologies thrown around that you’re not familiar with.
+Automatic Rebalancing (also known as Automated Rebalancing, Automatic Investment Rebalancing, or one of many other similar variations) is likely one of those terms.

 But before we dive into the inner-workings of how this works, let’s look a little deeper into what Portfolio Rebalancing is as a general concept, and how it’s done.